This is the second in a series of challenges we face when communicating within marriage.

 This silly story illustrates that we can both be convinced we are being perfectly clear.
 The speaker of words and the hearer of words.
 Yet we often miss the mark in either or both roles.

 And if we let small misunderstandings build up, they can become barriers over time.
 How do I know this?
 I can be a professional barrier builder.

 No matter how hard we try, clear communication in marriage is tough, even after years of practice.
 Consider the many factors that influence how we communicate:

 We should probably be pleasantly surprised when we DO communicate clearly.

 Sandy Ralya, author of Fulfilled in Marriage, writes:

 If you haven‘t communicated to the point of resolution, continue opening the lines of communication by being direct and kind, choosing the proper time and place to speak, and listening carefully.

 This applies to any relationship but there are unique stresses on couples who have children.
 We have to be extra intentional about finding time just for us.
 We need to steal away to a quiet place to talk things through.
-We need to reconnect.
+To simply reconnect.